craicic/grove/README.md

 The user session, login / logout, security and more are delegated to a [Keycloak](https://www.keycloak.org/) service.

 ## Current version
-#### 0.1.0-ALPHA
+#### 0.2.0-ALPHA
-Application's model with hibernate and constrains.
+Repository fundamentals set, database is fill with demo data on startup

 ## Upcoming version
-#### 0.2.0-ALPHA
+#### 0.3.0-ALPHA
-Repository fundamentals sets, fill database on startup
+Theme CRUD feature, exposed on the service's API

 ## Changelog
 #### 0.0.1-SNAPSHOT - 1 May 2020
 Project structure is done.

+#### 0.2.0-ALPHA - 20 May 2020
+Repository fundamentals set, database is fill with demo data on startup